 Rather handily, this ‘island’ is attached to the mainland via a causeway so although there are no direct flights to Lefkada, it’s an easy 30-minute drive from Preveza Airport.

 The steep white cliffs & cobalt water of Porto Katsiki are a must-see.
-We also loved sipping a frappe at the beachfront tavernas in the small resort town of Agios Nikitas, then hopping on a boat to remote Milos Beach.
+We also loved sipping a frappe at the beachfront tavernas in the small resort town of Agios Nikitas.
+From here you can hop on a taxi boat to Milos Beach, an incredible secluded sandy bay with luminous waters.

 Where to stay in Lefkada